alexscheitlin/master-project-evoting/README.md

 ### Solidity Contracts

+**Project**: `contracts/`

 ```bash
 npm run compile # compile contracts

 npm run test # run tests in /test
 ```

-The contracts live inside `/contracts`.
+The contracts are inside `contracts/contracts`.
 There, we can test them isolated with the truffle framework.
-With `npm run compile` all contracts will be compiled and a JSON representation of the contract will be put inside `/contracts/compiled` (e.g., `Ballot.json`).
+With `npm run compile` all contracts will be compiled and a JSON representation of the contract will be put inside `contracts/compiled` (e.g., `Ballot.json`).

 These `JSON` objects contain important information to interface with the contract once it is deployed on a chain.

 The compiled contract `JSON` files will be automatically put into the folders that need them.
-Currently these are the follwing:

-- `voting-authority-backend/solidity/toDeploy/`
-- `voter-frontend/src/contract-abis/`
-- `sealer/backend/src/contract-abis/`
+More details in `contracts/`

 ### ETH Blockchain Explorer